waywardphilosopher/mothertongue/src/content/pages/about.md

 - English

 ### 2. A New Anthology
 We will publish the stories from this project in a new multi-lingual anthology, in book form.
-The book will be hitting the shelves some time in May 2025.
+The book will be hitting the shelves in mid-2025.

 ---